mateussouzaweb/compactor/README.md

 - Written in Go Language in a single binary.
 - Provided as package module for Go.
-- Support files mapping and bundler.
-- Support ignore, include and exclude rules.
+- Supports ignore, include and exclude rules.
 - Optimizes HTML, CSS, SCSS, SASS, JavaScript, TypeScript, JSON and XML, ...
 - Compiles SCSS/SASS to CSS.
 - Compiles TypeScript to Javascript.